react-native-component/react-native-smart-sudoku-grid/README.md

 # react-native-smart-sudoku-grid

-A sudoku grid layout for react-native apps.
+A smart sudoku grid layout for react-native apps.
 Written in JS for cross-platform support.
 It works on iOS and Android.

 This component is compatible with React Native 0.25 and newer.